 Miquel speaks English, Spanish, German and Catalan.

-Out of the office Miquel is an active amateur swimmer.
+Out of the office Miquel is a double bass player and an active amateur swimmer.
 He has finished several pro open water races like Oceanman (ten thousand meters) and Marnaton (seven thousand meters).
-He is now training to cross the Strait of Gibraltar in September 2016 for charity.